boazbk/tcs/lec_08_uncomputability.md

 We start by proving the existence of a _universal Turing machine_.
 This is a single Turing machine $U$ that can evaluate _arbitrary_ Turing machines $M$ on _arbitrary_ inputs $x$, including machines $M$ that can have more states and larger alphabet than $U$ itself.
 In particular, $U$ can even be used to evaluate itself!
-This notion of _self reference_ will appear time and again in this course, and as we will see, leads to several counter-intuitive phenomena in computing.
+This notion of _self reference_ will appear time and again in this book, and as we will see, leads to several counter-intuitive phenomena in computing.

 ::: {.theorem title="Universal Turing Machine" #universaltmthm}